-A liability hedging portfolio that is primarily invested in intermediate-term and long-term investment grade corporate bonds in actively managed strategies that are intended to hedge interest rate risk.
+• A liability hedging portfolio that is primarily invested in intermediate-term and long-term investment grade corporate bonds in actively managed strategies that are intended to hedge interest rate risk.
 The portfolio will progressively increase in size as the plan's funded ratio improves.
 The use of selected portfolio strategies incorporating derivatives may be employed to improve the liability hedging characteristics or reduce risk.
 Finally, there is a managed liquidity portfolio that is composed of short-term assets intended to pay periodic plan benefits and expenses.

 Portfolios are measured and monitored daily to ensure compliance with the investment policy.
 Tactical tilts will be employed based on medium term views and capital market assumptions, but will remain within stated policy ranges.
-For 2020, the asset allocation policy of the pension plan provides a target of 63 percent of assets in return seeking investments and 37 percent of assets in liability hedging investments, but may be adjusted as plan funded status improves.
-Return seeking assets will decline and liability hedging assets increase.
-Return seeking investments include: global equity securities, global real estate investment trust securities, hedge funds, and high-yield bonds; and liability-hedging investments include high quality credit debt securities.
+For 2019, the asset allocation policy of the pension plan provides a target of 69 percent of assets in return seeking investments and 31 percent of assets in liability hedging investments.
+Specifically, return seeking investments include: global equity securities, global real estate investment trust securities, hedge funds, and high-yield bonds; and liability-hedging investments include high quality credit debt securities.